erewok/flask-opinions/README.md

 ### Dependencies and Environment

-Using conda, you can create a virtual environment and install depdendencies:
+Using conda, you can create a virtual environment and install dependencies:

 ```sh
 ❯ conda env create -f environment.yaml